 - The rationale on why the variable produced the given result.

 Typically speaking, you can structure your A/B testing hypotheses in this way:

 If <variable>, then <result> because of <rationale>.

 One version, A, has a CTA with fewer words, whereas the other, B, has more detailed information.
 Before your experiments, you can postulate the following hypothesis:

-If the CTA contains fewer words (variable), then more visitors will be converted (result) because the CTA will be easier to digest and requires less reading on part of the customer (rationale).
+Suppose the CTA contains fewer words (variable).
+In that case, more visitors will be converted (result) because the CTA will be easier to digest and requires less reading on the part of the customer (rationale).

 Construct three A/B tests to improve user frustration with the Google Maps blue dot GPS icon